Communication Plans: The Key to Increasing Funnel Conversions

-- Triggers: Completion of checklist items (application fee, teacher recommendation, uploaded transcript, etc.) or change of status (moved from inquiry to applicant or applicant to application complete, etc.).
+- Triggers: Completion of checklist items (application fee, teacher recommendation, uploaded transcript, etc.).
+Change of status (moved from inquiry to applicant or applicant to application complete, etc.).

-- Actions: Send personalized communications to your families, send instructions for next steps to colleagues, or even set up internal reminders to help a family take the next steps.
+- Actions: Send personalized communications to your families.
+Send instructions for the next steps to colleagues.
+Set up internal reminders to help a family take the next steps.

 Why are Automated Communication Plans Important?

-Informational messages are used to answer questions and help your families get through the admissions or enrollment process.
+They are most often used to answer questions and help your families get through the admissions or enrollment process.
 Typically, these types of messages help remove obstacles that might be holding your families back on completing their application.
-We see schools use informational messaging to send out checklist status updates, address any concerns (e.g. affordability), or remind families of deadlines.
+We see schools use informational messaging to send out checklist status updates, address concerns (e.g. affordability), or remind families of deadlines.

 Example: Think about a time when you had to sort through everyone who was interested in learning more about financial aid.
 How did you respond?
-Do you have templates saved in your Gmail and have to copy, paste and edit out some information to make it personalized to each family that is requesting the information?
-With communication plans, you can set up one plan where you can say anyone who marks they are interested in learning more about financial aid receives a personalized email from your business office with an overview of your school’s financial aid program, possible scholarship opportunities, and more.
+Do you have templates saved in your Gmail where you copy, paste, and edit information to make it personalized for each family?
+With communication plans, you can set up one plan.
+However, anyone who marks they are interested in learning more about financial aid will still receive a personalized email from your business office.
+Each email will include an overview of your school’s financial aid program, possible scholarship opportunities, and more.

-Interest-based messages are going to be unique to your school.
+It’s important to remember that interest-based messages are going to be unique to your school.
 Why do people choose to enroll in your school?
 Perhaps it is because of your small classroom sizes, scholarship opportunities, an awesome theater arts program, an academic focus (e.g. STEM/STEAM), or a renowned athletic program.
-Interest-based messages are used by schools to connect with their families and get them to imagine themselves in your school’s story.
+Schools use interest-based messages to connect with their families.
+Additionally, the can help families imagine themselves as a part of your school’s story.

-Example: Let’s say that your school does have a renowned athletic program and you happen to get a large portion of applications and inquiries that are specifically interested in soccer.
-With a communication plan, you can set up rules to automatically send out an email from your soccer coach to each inquiry or applicant giving a quick overview of the program, why they love working for your school and a schedule of this season’s soccer games!
+Example: Let’s say your school has a renowned athletic program and a large portion of inquiries are specifically interested in soccer.
+With a communication plan, you can set up rules to automatically send out an email from your soccer coach to each inquiry or applicant.
+The coach can give students a quick overview of the program, why he or she loves working for your school, and a schedule of this season’s soccer games!